An introduction to 2d conformal field theory: Entanglement entropy

 \subsection{Conformal field theory on \texorpdfstring{$\bZ_n$}{Zn} orbifold}

-Before studying entanglement entropy in conformal field theory, we shall generalize the twist operator discussed in \S\ref{sec:Ising} to the $\bZ_n$ orbifold.
-In \S\ref{sec:Ising}, the continuum limit of the Ising model is described by the free fermion $\psi$, and the presence of a spin field $\sigma$ introduces the $\bZ_2$ twist condition to the free fermion in the complex plane:
+Before exploring entanglement entropy in conformal field theory, we shall generalize the twist operator discussed in \S\ref{sec:Ising} to the $\mathbb{Z}_n$ orbifold.
+In \S\ref{sec:Ising}, the continuum limit of the Ising model is described by the free fermion $\psi$, where the presence of a spin field $\sigma$ introduces the $\mathbb{Z}_2$ twist condition to the free fermion in the complex plane:

-which means the field operator produces a minus sign once being taken around the origin.
-This is a global effect and the field operator is double-valued in space-time.
-The $\bZ_2$ twist operator $\sigma$ can be generalized to any finite group.
-In particular, we are interested in the $\bZ_n$ twist, which is defined as follows
+This means that the field operator acquires a minus sign when taken around the origin, a global effect that renders the field operator double-valued in space-time.
+The $\mathbb{Z}_2$ twist operator $\sigma$ can be generalized to any finite group.
+Specifically, we are interested in the $\mathbb{Z}_n$ twist, defined as

-where $k$ is the integer called monodromy of the field $X$.
+where $k$ is an integer called the monodromy of the field $X$.
 For the definition of \eqref{ZN-orbifold-definition} to make sense, $X$ must be complex.
-Therefore, We combine two copies of free boson $\varphi_1$, $\varphi_2$ to introduce the complex free boson:
+Therefore, we combine two copies of free real scalar field $\varphi_1$ and $\varphi_2$ to introduce the complex free boson:

-$\varphi_1$ $\varphi_2$ are real scalar fields.
-We have studied these fields in Chapter 4.
-Thus, the properties of complex free boson are easy to derive.
+Since we have studied free scalar fields in \S\ref{sec:free}, the properties of complex free boson are easy to derive.
 Let us list some of them in brief.
 First, the holomorphic fields for complex free bosons are as follows: \pd{\partial}

 The holomorphic energy-momentum tensor is

 which is just the sum of the energy-momentum tensor of two real scalar fields.
 The central charge of this theory becomes $2$.
 The OPE of $\pd X$ and $\pd\overline{X}$ is